WE'RE THE FIELD SCHOOL FOR ENVIRONMENTAL ORGANIZING

 Green Corps is the country’s most respected training program for environmental organizers, with nearly 400 of our graduates at work today on the most urgent environmental issues of our time.
 If you’re passionate about the environment and ready to learn and practice the craft of organizing, our yearlong program is the best place to start.

 GET THE TRAINING AND EXPERIENCE YOU NEED TO KICKSTART YOUR CAREER

-Our program includes intensive classroom training with prominent guest trainers like Bill McKibben, founder of 350.org, and Sarah Hodgdon, National Program Director at the Sierra Club.
-Then, you’ll receive hands-on experience working with established groups on urgent campaigns around climate change, clean energy, reforming our food system, and more.
-You’ll learn how to recruit and train volunteers, develop strategic campaigns, build strong coalitions, organize events, gain media coverage, and more.
+Our program includes intensive classroom training with prominent guest trainers such as Bill McKibben, founder of 350.org.
+You get hands-on experience working on campaigns with groups like the Audubon Society and the League of Conservation Voters.
+You’ll learn how to recruit and train volunteers, develop strategic campaigns, build strong coalitions, organize events, gain media coverage and more.

-Nearly 350 of our graduates are using the skills and the approach they learned during their Green Corps year in their careers every day as they rise up to meet the most important challenges of our time — with groups like Sierra Club, Greenpeace, Rainforest Action Network, Food & Water Watch and many more.
+Nearly 400 of our graduates use the skills and approach they learned at Green Corps in their careers everyday to rise up and meet the most important challenges of our time — with groups like The Wilderness Society, Al Gore's Climate Reality Project, Sierra Club, Greenpeace, Rainforest Action Network and many more.

 Phil Radford, Class of 1999